VisualMeaning/development-texts/records/lenses_and_lens_stacks.md

 Please note that a number of these are the definitions proposed in the Platform Glossary by MN.

-### Map
-We have two concepts of a map:
-1. Django map
-* This is better thought of as being a set of Maps that we feel make up a map model and belong together on the same Map IRI.
-Ultimately this should be renamed in Django, and potentially to Project.
-2. Map
-* A map embodies a consistent geography for Labels and Areas.

-### Project
-We have two concepts of a project:
-1. Django Project
-* This is better thought of as where the units of permission that maps refer to exist.
-The main difference between projects is their differing whitelists.
-This should probably be renamed in Django, and potentially to Whitelist or Permission Unit or something referencing that difference.
-2. Client Project
-* This is a contract, or series of contracts, with a client that revolve around a particular topic or outcome.
-These are usually correlated with sets of key stakeholders and an audience that would define a Django Project.

 ### Geography
-NB: 'geography' has no concrete implementation in the platform, where as maps, lenses, detail levels all have code.
+'Geography' has no concrete implementation in the platform, where as maps, lenses, detail levels all have code.
 It's a conceptual tool for helping us think about how we use maps and lenses.

 The embodied spatial metaphor* of a map, borrowing design tropes from geographic maps, provides a context for arranging abstract concepts, making them concrete and graspable, and their relations meaningful.